kisaacs/bpc-reading-group/README.md

 You may also subscribe by email by sending a message to `list@list.arizona.edu` with the subject line `subscribe bpc-reading [Firstname] [Lastname]` where `Firstname` and `Lastname` indicate your own first and last name.
-The message body should be left blank.
+The message body should be left blank.-->

 ### Schedule